Are You In Emotional Distress?

 Take The Next Step

-If you are struggling with anger or other emotional distress, I urge you to read more about it, and when you're ready reach out to us and schedule a free, no-obligation consultation to get you started with your counseling treatment.
+If you are struggling with any one of the types of emotional distress I have discussed, I urge you to read more about it, and when you're ready reach out to us and schedule a free, no-obligation consultation to get you started with your counseling treatment.

 A.J.
 Molina is a Licensed Professional Counselor at Christian Counseling Associates.
 He is taking new clients in the Grapevine office.